Antique Coins

 On both sides the clarity of the graphic style is excellent.
 This piece is one of the very rare Sicilian coins of that period to show an effigy in full front.
 The brutal action of the hammer weakens the reverse.
 Kimon transfers Arethusa to the obverse to improve the portrait.
 The perfection of this model will be admired by Goethe.

-2350 to 2300 years ago, this city-state was powerful.
+Around 350-300 BCE this city-state was powerful.
 An independent dynasty coming from Thrace ruled it for nearly a century, and its gold coins are among the masterpieces of ancient coinage.

-The stater with satyr has a very sharp carving.
-On one side this mythical character is facing, shaggy, bearded, with the nose of a drunkard and the ears of a horse.
-It is a beautiful and powerful ancient portrait.
-On the other side, a winged griffin is standing to left but turns his head toward us.
-A Greek letter is certainly the initial of the name of the city.
+The stater with satyr has a very sharp high relief carving.
+On one side this mythical character is shaggy, bearded, with the nose of a drunkard and the ears of a horse.
+It is a beautiful and powerful ancient three quarter facing left portrait influenced from Kimon which is unique in the Pantikapaion staters.
+The satyr is possibly referring to a king Satyros of the local dynasty.

 Pantikapaion began to decline at the time of Alexander the Great, and its last great historical event, much later, was the suicide of Mithridates.

-2350 to 2300 years ago, this city-state was powerful.
+Around 350-300 BCE this city-state was powerful.
 An independent dynasty coming from Thrace ruled it for nearly a century, and its gold coins are among the masterpieces of ancient coinage.

-The stater with satyr has a very sharp carving.
-On one side this mythical character is facing, shaggy, bearded, with the nose of a drunkard and the ears of a horse.
-It is a beautiful and powerful ancient portrait.
-On the other side, a winged griffin is standing to left but turns his head toward us.
-A Greek letter is certainly the initial of the name of the city.
+The stater with satyr has a very sharp high relief carving.
+On one side this mythical character is shaggy, bearded, with the nose of a drunkard and the ears of a horse.
+It is a beautiful and powerful ancient three quarter facing left portrait influenced from Kimon which is unique in the Pantikapaion staters.
+The satyr is possibly referring to a king Satyros of the local dynasty.

 Pantikapaion began to decline at the time of Alexander the Great, and its last great historical event, much later, was the suicide of Mithridates.

-42 BCE Eid Mar Aureus of Brutus
+42 BCE BRUTUS Aureus

-2020 SOLD for £ 3.25M including premium by Roma Numismatics
+2020 SOLD for £ 3.25M by Roma Numismatics

 During civil or foreign wars, the generals need a lot of money to pay the soldiers.
 Julius Caesar uses the spoils of the Gallic Wars and the reserves of the Public Treasury.
 His denarii are the first coins of the Roman republic with the effigy of a living person.
 This practice was common in the Greek world, where several Roman generals had applied it to their benefit.